Gcalmet/burik/README.md

 - `f2l` to illustrate F2L algorithms, by default this is in the 3D view, with yellow face on top, green in front, and starting with the `f2l_cube` as the target configuration.

+- `coll` to illustrate COLL algorithms, by default this is in the last face point of view, with yellow face on top, green in front, and starting with the `coll_cube` as the target configuration.

+- `ols` to illustrate VLS or HLS algorithms, by default this is in the 3D view, with yellow face on top, green in front, and starting with the `oll_cube` as the target configuration (same drawing function for Winter Variation).

 ## License

 This project is licensed under the MIT License.
 You can find the full text in the `LICENSE` file included in this repository.